Operation Torch: Center task force

-The Center Task Force was split between three beaches, two west of Oran and one east.
+The Center Task Force was split among three beaches, two west of Oran and one east.
 Landings at the westernmost beach were delayed because of a French convoy which appeared while the minesweepers were clearing a path.
 Some delay and confusion, and damage to landing ships, was caused by the unexpected shallowness of water and sandbars.
 On all beaches the landings met no resistance.

 An airborne assault by the 2nd Battalion, 509th Parachute Infantry Regiment, which flew all the way from England, over Spain, to Oran, to capture the airfields at Tafraoui and La Sénia failed.
+The operation was marked by communicational and navigational problems owing to the anti-aircraft and beacon ship HMS Alynbank broadcasting on the wrong frequency.
+Poor weather over Spain and the extreme range caused the formation to scatter and forced 30 of the 37 air transports to land in the dry salt lake to the west of the objective.
+Of the other aircraft, one pilot became disoriented and landed his plane in Gibraltar.
+Two others landed in French Morocco and three in Spanish Morocco, where another Dakota dropped its paratroopers by mistake.
+A total of 67 American troops were interned by Franco's forces until February 1943.
+Tafraoui and La Sénia were eventually captured but the role played by the airborne forces in Operation Torch was minimal.
 Aircraft from three British carriers attacked these airfields in the morning and destroyed seventy airplanes which were armed and ready to take off to attack.
 In the afternoon the Tafraoui airfield was captured by the quickly advancing troops from the beachheads, and immediately Spitfires were flown in from Gibraltar.
 The U.S. 1st Ranger Battalion landed east of Oran and quickly captured the shore battery at Arzew.